SoumyaK4/weiqi.backup/_posts/2024-12-15-What's-This-All-About.md

 Go isn’t just a game — it’s a mental workout.
 Playing Go improves memory, focus, problem-solving, emotional resilience, and cognitive flexibility.
 It’s a timeless tool for sharpening the mind.

+You can check this [dedicated post](/posts/benefits) explaining why you should play go

 ### Recommended Resources to Learn the Benefits of Enjoying the Game of Go / Baduk / Weiqi

 - Watch <a href="https://youtu.be/wQuh9YI8rn0?si=IyLDYDlPhlmGkz2v" target="_blank" rel="nofollow noopener noreferrer">How the ancient game of Go is a guide to modern life</a> - Ted Talk by Silvia Lozeva